f5devcentral/nginx-one-lab/docs/README.md

 1. We will be using an existing NGINX instance so make sure "Add an existing instance to config sync group" is selected then click "Next".

-1. The next screen might be missing additional options.
-Run the following commands on your NGINX Plus instance named, `yourname-nginx-plus`.
+1. Follow the instructions on the console of your NGINX Plus instance named, **yourname-nginx-plus**.

-    ```bash
-    curl https://agent.connect.nginx.com/nginx-agent/install |  DATA_PLANE_KEY="YOUR_DATA_PLANE_KEY" sh -s -- -y -c YOUR_CONFIG_SYNC_GROUP_NAME
-    sudo systemctl restart nginx-agent
-    ```

-1. After `nginx-agent` is restarted, you now see your first NGINX instance added to this Config Sync Group.
+1. After the **nginx-agent** is restarted, you now see your first NGINX instance added to this Config Sync Group.

     ![First NGINX Instance](media/lab5-6.png)